LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 Let `trs` be a transaction with module ID `MODULE_ID_POA` and command ID `COMMAND_ID_UPDATE_AUTHORITY` to be verified.
 The list of verification conditions for `trs.params` is as follows:

-*   Rules for `trs.params.validatorAddresses` array:
+*   Rules for `trs.params.newValidators` array:
     *   The array must have at least 1 element and at most `MAX_NUM_VALIDATORS` elements.
-    *   The array must be ordered lexicographically.
+    *   The array must be ordered lexicographically by `address` property.
-    *   Each element is a unique 20-byte address.
+    *   The `address` property of each element is a unique 20-byte address.
-    *   For every element `address` in the `trs.params.validatorAddresses` array, there is an entry with `storeKey == address` in the validator substore.
+    *   For every element `validator` in the `trs.params.newValidators` array, there is an entry with `storeKey == validator.address` in the validator substore.
-*   Rules for `trs.params.weights` array:
-    *   The array must have the same number of elements as `trs.params.validatorAddresses`.
-    *   Each element is a positive integer.
+    *   The `weight` property of each element is a positive integer.
-    *   Let `totalWeight` be the sum of every element in the `trs.params.weights` array.
+    *   Let `totalWeight` be the sum of the `weight` property of every element in the `trs.params.newValidators` array.
 Then `totalWeight` has to be less than or equal to `MAX_UINT64`.

-    Note that the elements in this array correspond one to one to the elements in the `trs.params.validatorAddresses` array in the same order.

 *   Rules for `trs.params.threshold` property:
     *   The value of `trs.params.threshold` is within the following range: